1. Marco Polo

-One child becomes a horse on all fours, the other rides on their back like they're riding a real horse.
+One child becomes a horse on all fours, and the other rides on their back like they're riding a real horse.

-Try galloping, trotting, even rodeo!
+Try galloping, trotting, or even rodeo!

 Such a simple, but fun game and you don't need anything to play.

-First one to blink is the loser!
+The first one to blink is the loser!